 5/1 ARM: This variant involves a 30-year mortgage, with the buyer paying a fixed interest rate for the first five years.
 Afterward, the rate fluctuates annually, tethered to an economic index.
 This may result in lower payments under certain conditions but typically leads to an annual rise in the borrower’s mortgage payment.
 Once again, this loan is a suitable choice for individuals planning to sell their homes within the initial five-year period.
 However, it can be risky if circumstances change.

 15-Year Mortgage: Largely akin to the standard 30-year mortgages, 15-year mortgages can come with either fixed or variable rates.
 The key distinction is that the total loan duration is halved.
 For borrowers weighing the choice between a 15-year and 30-year fixed-rate mortgage, the decision often translates to savings amounting to thousands of dollars in interest costs.
 This benefit comes at a cost, though, as it essentially doubles the monthly mortgage payment.
-The 15-year mortgage is a fitting option for those purchasing homes that are exceptionally affordable relative to their income.
+The 15-year mortgage loan is a fitting option for those purchasing homes that are exceptionally affordable relative to their income.

 Other terms to know